Somizi asks for time off from Metro FM after shocking abuse claims made by Mohale Motaung

-Johannesburg – Following the Sunday World explosive article that revealed the alleged abuse Mohale Motaung suffered at the hands of his husband, Somizi Mhlongo, the TV star Mhlongo has requested time off from Metro FM.
+Johannesburg – Following the Sunday World explosive article that revealed the alleged abuse Mohale Motaung suffered at the hands of his husband, Somizi Mhlongo, the TV star and media personality has requested time off from Metro FM.

 The South African Broadcasting Corporation (SABC), said in a statement, “The Corporation has also noted the comments on social media about Mr. Mhlongo and we would like to point out that the public service broadcaster does not condone any acts of abuse and violence.”